Careers in Dermatology

 - Formal Research: It is a good idea to do dermatology research in addition to your home and away electives.
 Ask a resident or your faculty mentor about opportunities to become involved in dermatology research.
 There are a number of local and national conferences that are good to attend.

-- Research Year: It is becoming more and more common to pursue a research year in dermatology.
-More than one half of applicants typically participate in a research year between 3rd and 4th year to make their application more competitive.
-This is usually some sort of clinical research.
+- Research Year: More than one half of dermatology applicants typically participate in a research year between 3rd and 4th year to make their application more competitive.
+This may be clinical or laboratory-based research.
 If you are interested in this, applications to research years should be submitted by December or January of third year to maximize the chance of securing a position.
 Many research years are unpaid which can be difficult so give yourself time to look into research grants.
-Some research opportunities will be paid however highly sought after so an early application is crucial.
+Some research opportunities will be paid, but these positions are highly sought after so an early application is crucial.

-A research year is by no means necessary to match dermatology but it will certainly make your application more competitive and help you stand out.
-If you are able to participate in research during third year it is not necessary to take a year off to do it.
+A research year is by no means necessary to match into dermatology, but may help you stand out as an applicant.
+Besides strengthening the research aspect of your application, key beneficial aspects of this experience include additional mentorship, professional networking, and gaining more LORs from faculty who know you well.
+If you are able to participate in research during third year or have a strong prior research background, it is not necessary to take a year off to do it.

 - Maryland Dermatologic Society: This society typically has two academic meetings (Spring, Fall) during which interesting cases are briefly presented.
 This offers an excellent opportunity for students to research a specific topic and gain experience in giving an oral presentation to local dermatologists.
 Let your residents know that you are interested in participating, and confirm the dates with the residency coordinator, Betsy Satosky.